Schalk1e/datareader/README.md

 ## todo

-Right now, we don't have any solid input validation in place.
+- Right now, we don't have any solid input validation in place.
 This is the logical next addition.
+- Use polars instead of pandas.